linusjf/Conventions/CONVENTIONS_PYTHON.md

 - Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.

+- All module-level constants must be declared at the top of the file, immediately after imports and before any class or function definitions.
+  Constants should be named in UPPER_SNAKE_CASE and grouped together for clarity and maintainability.

 - Imports should be grouped in the following order:

   1. Standard library imports.